ieeevr/2024-test/contribute/papers/index.md

 <p>The review process will have two cycles.</p>
 <p><b style="color:black;"><i>First review cycle</i></b></p>
 <p>All submissions will receive at least three reviews.
 Based on the level of contribution, reviewers will make an initial recommendation for one of the following outcomes for each submission:</p>
-<p><b>Conditionally accept as IEEE TVCG paper.</b> Continuing our cooperation with the IEEE Transactions on Visualization and Computer Graphics (TVCG), paper submissions with substantial contribution will automatically be considered for publication in a special issue of IEEE TVCG.
+<p><b style="color:black;">Conditionally accept as IEEE TVCG paper.</b> Continuing our cooperation with the IEEE Transactions on Visualization and Computer Graphics (TVCG), paper submissions with substantial contribution will automatically be considered for publication in a special issue of IEEE TVCG.
 </p>
 <p>
 <b style="color:black;">Conditionally accept as conference paper.</b> The remaining accepted papers will appear in the Proceedings of IEEE VR and be archived in the IEEE Xplore Digital Library.